Why are personal introductions so effective?

 Personal introductions – The wrong way

-Many advisors think of referrals and introductions as one and the same, but to the affluent, they’re quite different.
+Many financial professionals think of referrals and introductions as one and the same, but to the affluent, they’re quite different.
 How?
 The traditional referral request of, “Who do you know who I could help?” is a turnoff for the affluent.
 Seventy-five percent of affluent clients feel uncomfortable when asked for a referral.
-Other less personal approaches such as cold calls, walk-ins, and large seminars are even less effective for getting introductions.*
+Other less personal approaches such as cold calls, walk-ins, and large seminars are even less effective for getting introductions.1

 Personal introductions – Laying the groundwork